intel/QAT_Engine/README.md

 contiguous pinned memory driver that is compatible with the Intel&reg; QAT OpenSSL\* Engine.
 The USDM component is of a higher quality than the qat\_contig\_mem driver provided within the Intel&reg; QAT OpenSSL\* Engine, and is the preferred option.
-Unfortunately the USDM component may not be available if using older Intel&reg; QAT Driver versions.
 The USDM component is used by the Intel&reg; QAT Driver HW Version 1.7 itself, and also has the following additional features:

 * Support for virtualization
 * Support for configurable slab sizes